chrisnoonan98675/site/xl-deploy/how-to/troubleshoot-a-winrm-connection.markdown

 Courtesy of [this PowerShell Magazine blog post by Shay Levy](http://www.powershellmagazine.com/2013/03/06/pstip-decoding-winrm-error-messages/).

-## WinRS command fails with `out of memory` error
+## WinRM command fails with an "out of memory" error

-After customizing the value of `MaxMemoryPerShellMB`, you may receive an "Out of memory" error when executing a WinRS command.
-This is caused by an error in WinRM.
-A hot fix is available from [Microsoft](http://support.microsoft.com/kb/2842230).
+After increasing the value of `MaxMemoryPerShellMB`, you may still receive "out of memory" errors when executing a WinRM command.
+Check the version of WinRM you are running by executing the following command and checking the number behind `Stack`:

+    winrm id

+If you running WinRM 3.0, you will need to install the hotfix described in [Microsoft Knowledge Base article #2842230](http://support.microsoft.com/kb/2842230).
+In fact, Windows Management Framework 3.0, of which WinRM 3.0 is a part, [has been temporarily removed from Windows Update](http://blogs.msdn.com/b/powershell/archive/2012/12/20/windows-management-framework-3-0-compatibility-update.aspx) because of numerous incompatibility issues with other Microsoft products.

 ## Kerberos authentication fails with the message `Unable to load realm info from SCDynamicStore`